Sibghatullah-Laghari/universalLab/README.md

 ## License

 This project is provided for educational and development purposes.
 It may be modified, extended, and adapted to meet individual project requirements.
+.
 ---

 ## Contributions

 Community feedback and contributions are appreciated.
-Feel free to fork the repository, open pull requests, or adapt the project for your own laboratory workflows.
+Feel free to fork the repository, open pull requests, or adapt the project for your own laboratory workflows..

 ---